shopware/shopware/adr/2022-03-08-Integrate-app-into-flow-action.md

    }
 ```

-### Generate headers and payload for webhook in AppFlowActionProvider
+### Data for the webhooks will be retrieved during the flow execution from AppFlowActionProvider
-`headers` and `payload` are saved as JSON with variables, we have to replace variables by data that available in event and data config in flow.
+`headers` and `payload` are saved as JSON with variables, we have to replace variables with data before calling webhook.
-For example, in manifest file we have a parameter:
+We define values in config for this purpose.
+But some necessary data may not can be created in config.
+For example, the user needs when a customer has successfully logged in, the system will send a message to the channel with the name of the logged in person.
+User cannot define the name of that customer in the config, instead the system will automatically get that customer's data in event's availableData.

 ```xml
 <parameters>